Coffee-IT-Development/figma-devsync-suite/README.md

 Developed by Coffee IT

 ## Intro
 DevSync Translate will be the first of many Figma plugins that Coffee IT is developing to improve the hand off process between developers and designers.
-This plugin is focussed on creating the translation keys inside your Figma file.
+This plugin is focused on creating the translation keys inside your Figma file.
 This way the development team has all the translation keys ready once they start developing.

 ## Current features
 * Easily add translation keys to all text layers